cri-for-all/debut-tutors/Exercises2.md

 8) What is the difference between < and <= ?
 Between > and  >= ?
 Between = and != ?

-9) What is the difference between the operator / and % ?
+9) What is the difference between the operator a/b and a%b ? (with a and b two numbers)

 10) What is the difference between a = b and a == b?